syedumerahmedcode/linkedlist/readme.md

 # Linked list
 - Elements of linked list are independent objects.
 This means that we can remove an object from the middle of a linked list
 - Variable size - the size of a linked list is not pre-defined.
+This allows us dynamic resizing at runtime.
 - Random access - accessing an elements in the case of a linked list is NOT efficient as we have to traverse through all elements till we reach the desired elements.
 O(n) = n